holydk/AnonymousIdentity/README.md

-# IdentityServer4.Anonymous
+# AnonymousIdentity
 The open source framework based on [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) for anonymous token support.

 ## How to build
-IdentityServer4.Anonymous is built against the latest ASP.NET Core 2.
+AnonymousIdentity is built against the latest ASP.NET Core 2.

 * [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET Core 2.x SDK
 * Run `build.ps1` in the root of the repo